hanjingo/doc/NOTE/DATABASE_SYSTEM_CONCEPTS/chapter1.md

 For the system to be usable, it must retrieve data efficiently.
 The need for efficiency has led designers to use complex data structures to represent data in the database.
-Since many database-system users are not computer trained, developers hide the complexity from users through several levels of abstraction, to simplify users' interactions with the system:
+Since many database-system users are not computer-trained, developers hide the complexity from users through several levels of abstraction, to simplify users' interactions with the system:

 - `Physical level`.
 The lowest level of abstraction describes `how` the data are actually stored.
 The physical level describes complex low-level data structures in detail.
 - `Logical level`.
 The next-higher level of abstraction describes `what` data are stored in the database, and what relationships exist among those data.
-The logical level thus describes the entire database in terms of small number of relatively simple structures.
-Although implementation of the simple structures at the logical level may involve complex physical-level structures, the user of the logical level does not need to be aware of this complexity.
+The logical level thus describes the entire database in terms of a small number of relatively simple structures.
+Although the implementation of simple structures at the logical level may involve complex physical-level structures, the user of the logical level does not need to be aware of this complexity.
 This is referred to as physical data independence.
 Database administrators, who must decide what information to keep in the database, use the logical level of abstraction.
 - `View level`.
 The highest level of abstraction describes only part of the entire database.
 Even though the logical level uses simpler structures, complexity remains because of the variety of information stored in a large database.
 Many users of the database system do not need all this information; instead, they need to access only a part of the database.
 The view level of abstraction exists to simplify their interaction with the system.
 The system may provide many views for the same database.

 ![1_1](res/1_1.png)

-Database change over time as information is inserted and deleted.
+Database changes over time as information is inserted and deleted.
 The collection of information stored in the database at a particular moment is called an `instance` of the database.
 The overall design of the database is called the database `schema`.

 Database systems have several schemas, partitioned according to the levels of abstraction.
 The `physical schema` describes the database design at the physical level, while the `logical schema` describes the database design at the logical level.
 A database may also have several schemas at the view level, sometimes called `subschemas`, that describe different views of the database.